nzrii-kysel/dailydo/README.md

-# dailydo
+# DailyDo

-A simple task manager that utilizes an external API for storing and handling data
+A simple [task manager](https://nzrii-kysel.github.io/dailydo/) that utilizes an external API for storing and handling data.